BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 After stopping and talking with the family who was passing out water at the end of their driveway, I headed for the final ~12 miles of the ride.
 I was feeling pretty good, definitely getting tired, but not bad by any means.
 Normally on long rides between miles 85 and 95, I get pretty beat down and just want to be done, but on this ride I never got into that lull.
 It was definitely warming up, and I was ready to be done, but I was happy.

 As I came under the highway and started into the final hill I was ready to be done and ready to get the last hill out of the way.
 There was a KOM (King of the mountain) challenge on the hill, I knew I wasn't going to be competing for that.
-I figured maybe I was in for a PR, but looking at the strava data, it was my slowest climb up that hill (4th attempt), oh well.
+I figured maybe I was in for a PR, but looking at the Strava data, it was my slowest climb up that hill (4th attempt), oh well.

 A quick jaunt through campus and you are back on Commercial street heading towards the finish.
 This is where I sprinted, best I could, towards the finish line.
 In 2019 I finished with Steve at the same time, for 2022 I was on my own, so I took off as hard as I could.
 I finished this segment 7 seconds faster than I had in 2019.

 Post ride I grabbed my finisher's bag and immediately got in line for the Muc-Off bike wash.
-The line was enourmous, and I ended up waiting in it for well over an hour.
+The line was enormous, and I ended up waiting in it for well over an hour.
 Totally worth the clean bike, but it was pretty darn warm standing there.
 I saw Wags and Myckel in line, they finished about 45 minutes ahead of me, and were about 45 minutes ahead of me in the wash line as well.

 Matt brought me a nice cold Coke, at my request, while I waited in line.
 Writing this more than two weeks after Unbound, I question if I should have just requested he bring me a water.
 More on why later.
 He had done the 50 mile route and spent most of that 50 miles in the rain as well.
 Though he finished early enough that he had already been back to the hotel, showered and cleaned up.

 Once the bike was cleaned up, Wags and I grabbed a bike to eat from the food trucks.
 Finishers had a $10 credit for food and a free beer.
 I don't even recall what I got?
 I think maybe a couple of hotdogs and another soda.
 We planned to grab a bigger meal after cleaning up at the hotel, but figured it would be good to get something in us before then.
 We made our way back to the Econolodge.
 I made sure to not actually lay down, knowing that if my head hit a pillow I would likely be out for too many hours.

 For dinner we found a pizza place that was open and ordered a pie.
 It was easier to eat out on the west side of town, rather than trying to find something around the start/finish area with thousands of other people hanging around.
 After dinner it was an early night in.
-I brought along my camera eqiupment in case I was motivated to try to get out on the course and take photos as Wags and I had done last year, but there was no way that was happening after riding 104 miles.
+I brought along my camera equipment in case I was motivated to try to get out on the course and take photos as Wags and I had done last year, but there was no way that was happening after riding 104 miles.

 # Sunday

-I thought I slept okay on Saturday night, but as I looked at my resting heart rate data from my Whoop I noticed it was about 35 BPM higher than normal.
+I thought I slept okay on Saturday night, but when I woke up, I looked at my resting heart rate data from my Whoop I noticed it was about 35 BPM higher than normal.
 I immediately knew what was wrong.
-I was in AFib.
-This would be the 4th time I have gone into AFib, and the third time it has happened after a bike ride.
+I was in Afib.
+This would be the 4th time I have gone into Afib, and the third time it has happened after a bike ride.
+Unfortunately I didn't have the brains to bring my blood thinner with me, which I am supposed to start taking if I am in atrial fibrillation, so I would be spending time in Afib without blood thinner until we got home to St. Louis later in the day.

-## AFib
+Sunday morning was spent packing things up, albeit a little more slowly because when in Afib my heart rate pretty much runs really high, and I get winded easily.
+Myckel came and helped me load up my things into his truck and we hit the road back to St. Louis.
+The ride back to St. Louis was a little faster than our trip to Emporia, but it was Sunday morning, so we expected less traffic.
+We made a stop at a gas station to grab some breakfast before leaving Emporia then one more stop in Kansas City.

+I got home and unloaded the bike and the rest of my gear from Myckel's truck and then planted myself on the couch (after taking my blood thinner).
+The bike didn't get physically touched for almost a week, maybe more.
+Sitting in the garage in the exact same spot from when I got home.

+On Monday morning I started calling my cardiologist.
+I knew I was in Afib, I wanted to get converted as quickly as possible so that I could get back on the bike.
+Riding my bike while in Afib is not advised, why?
+The one time I knowingly road while in Afib, my heart rate was north of 220 BPM.
+At the time, I didn't know I was in Afib, or that I even had Afib, but I know from looking at data from September 2020 that I was in it.
+So, while I might be able to get out and ride, riding at 220 BPM is definitely not something I need to be putting my heart through, the real problem is that it isn't even beating normally when it beats that fast, so it is not efficient at all.

+I ended up getting scheduled for a cardioversion on Friday, basically they put you under, send a probe down your esophagus to check for blood clots, if they don't find any, they shock you back into a normal rhythm and I would be good to go.
+Unfortunately when they did the check for clots, they found one.
+As of right now, that means I am stuck in Afib (I have only self converted once, the first time in September 2020) until the clot dissolves, then they will convert me.
+That means another 5 to 6 weeks of no riding.
+No real activity or exercise.
+Another summer shot (last summer it was a combo of kidney stones and recovery from a cardiac cath).

+# What's next in 2022 and 2023?
+Well, my plan was to keep riding all summer, keeping up the fitness I had going into Unbound so that I was ready for a couple more rides later this year.
+Here in St. Louis I ride Pedal The Cause every year, this year I'm planning on 150 miles over two days, towards the end of September.
+Wags and I are also signed up for Big Sugar Gravel in Bentonville in late October.
+I still hope to ride both of those, but I don't know if I will have my fitness back or not by then, so we will see.
+I also need to see about getting a more permanent fix in place to try to prevent Afib from happening again, so that recovery will likely cut into training time as well.

+I still have every intention of riding Unbound 2023.
+I am also hoping to do the 200 mile route for the first time, but we will see how training goes as I get back to health and start riding again.

-# 2023
+# Thanks!
+A big thank you to LaDonna Wagner for providing SAG support for us boys out there playing around on our bikes.
+Your help was appreciated!
+Thanks to Matt for helping out as well with things around the hotel and post ride.
+Myckel, thanks for the ride and all the training time we managed to get in.
+Wags, also thanks for the help training all spring.

+To the event organizers, thank you for a great event!
+I had a blast, and look forward to doing at least one more (never say never after that).